 (Over)weight Lifting — Why It Matters

-Wait, what?
-While it may seem that the scale gets stubbornly stuck, all that exercising may be fueling an appetite that leads to consuming too many calories.
+It’s also possible that, when it seems that the scale is stubbornly stuck, all that exercising may be fueling an appetite that leads to consuming too many calories.
 Another common setback: Doing the same workout over and over may no longer challenge the body.

 Chubby Competition — The Answer/Debate

-Many studies have shown a positive correlation between working out and better overall health .
-Yet, regular exercise isn’t the only answer to dodging every health risk.
-If we (literally) tip the scale despite being a total gym rat, it’s a good idea to try shedding some excess pounds— through plan B. It’s never too late to clean up that diet, since obesity may lead to cardiovascular problems .
+Many studies have shown a positive correlation between working out and better overall health Physical inactivity and mortality risk.
+Kokkinos, P, Sheriff, H, Kheirbek, R. Cardiology Department, Washington DC Veterans Affairs Medical Center, Washington, DC.
+Cardiology Research and Practice, 2011 Jan 20;2011:924945. .
+Yet regular exercise isn’t the only answer to dodging every health risk.
+If we tip the scale despite being a total gym rat, it’s a good idea to try shedding some excess pounds— through plan B. It’s never too late to clean up that diet, since obesity may lead to cardiovascular problems The impact of obesity on cardiovascular disease risk factors and subclinical vascular disease: the Multi-Ethnic Study of Atherosclerosis.
+Burke, G.L., Bertoni, A.G., Shea, S., et al. Division of Public Health Sciences, Wake Forest University School of Medicine, Winston-Salem, North Carolina.
+Archives of Internal Medicine, 2008 May 12;168(9):928-35. .

 The big-bottomed line?
 Even if we’re exercising, we can still carry some extra baggage.
 Exercise burns calories, but at the end of the day, stay mindful of how many calories are taken in, or if that workout regimen needs some variation.
 And remember, being fit isn’t all about appearances, and the benefits of working out are more than skin deep.